slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ## On science

-> *'Science is what we understand well enough to explain to a computer.
-Art is everything else we do.' -- Donald Knuth*

 > *'The whole of science is nothing more than a refinement of everyday thinking.' -- Albert Einstein*

 > *'The grand aim of all science is to cover the greatest number of empirical facts by logical deduction from the smallest number of hypotheses or axioms.' -- Albert Einstein*

+Everything that is not a law of nature is just a shared belief.

 > *'Scientific discovery consists in seeing what everyone else has seen and thinking what no one else has thought.' -- Albert Szent-Gyorgyi*